Yaxuanzhang5/app-review-source-validation/README.md

 - raw and cleaned text records remained linked to review records
 - quality flags remained linked to review records
 - run-level and app-level metadata were preserved
-- the Day 2 repeated collection run did not break the database structure
+- repeated collection did not break the database structure

 ---